The Intel Core i5-14500 wins in 11 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (1333% better).

 AI Versus Verdict

-Users prioritizing modern architecture and the massive L2 cache advantage should select the Intel Core i5-14500 for their build.
-Conversely, the Intel Core i7-8700K remains a viable choice only for specific use cases that rely heavily on a higher base clock speed.
-Most builders will find the newer component more capable due to its dominance in the overall spec count and its significant memory hierarchy improvements.
+Users prioritizing modern architecture and expanded cache capacity should select the Intel Core i5-14500 for their build.
+Conversely, the Intel Core i7-8700K remains a viable option for specific use cases that rely on a higher base clock speed, where it maintains a 42% advantage.
+Choosing between these two components depends on whether your workload benefits more from the massive cache density of the newer model or the higher base frequency offered by the older processor.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.